Felipe Drugovich: Formula One

 On 12 September 2022, two days after winning the 2022 Formula 2 Championship, Drugovich was announced as the first member of the newly formed AMF1 Driver Development Programme, as well as joining Aston Martin's reserve driver roster.
-He had his first contact with a Formula One car testing the AMR21 at Silverstone at the beginning of November, thanks to which he met the necessary requirements to obtain the FIA Super Licence and drive in free practice at the 2022 Abu Dhabi Grand Prix.
+He had his first contact with a Formula One car testing the AMR21 at Silverstone at the beginning of November, during which he met the necessary requirements to obtain the FIA Super Licence and drive in free practice at the 2022 Abu Dhabi Grand Prix.
 Drugovich also took part in the post-season tests in Abu Dhabi, driving the Aston Martin.

-Drugovich, along with fellow Aston Martin reserve Stoffel Vandoorne, was also added to the pool of reserve drivers for McLaren for the first 15 races of the 2023 season.
+Drugovich, along with fellow Aston Martin reserve Stoffel Vandoorne, was added to the pool of reserve drivers for McLaren for the first 15 races of the 2023 season.
 Drugovich drove the Aston Martin AMR23 during the first session of pre-season testing at Bahrain, after regular driver Lance Stroll suffered an injury in a bike accident.
 Shortly after leaving the pits for the first time, Drugovich had to stop his car on track at turn 4 due to an electrical fault, bringing out the red flags.
 He returned to the car in the morning session of the final day, and completed a combined total of 117 laps.
+Drugovich collected more F1 mileage in the AMR21 in April, around Silverstone.
+He drove the AMR21 again in a private test at the Red Bull Ring in June.
+For the 2023 Italian Grand Prix, Drugovich returned to the wheel of the AMR23 by driving in the first free practice session.
+Another test came at the Hungaroring for him in September, and at the Yas Marina Circuit for the first free practice session of the Abu Dhabi Grand Prix in November.
+He finished the session an excellent second fastest.
+Drugovich then took part in the post-season test with Aston Martin, racking up 123 laps.